Robert (1793 ship)

 Robert was a 16-gun French privateer corvette launched in 1793 at Nantes.
 The British captured her in 1793 and named her HMS Espion.
 The French recaptured her in 1794 and took her into service as Espion.
 The British recaptured her in 1795, but there being another Espion in service by then, the British renamed their capture HMS Spy.
 She served under that name until the Navy sold her in 1801.
-Spy then became a slave ship, a merchantman to South America, and privateer again.
+Spy then became a slave ship in the triangular trade in enslaved people, a merchantman to South America, and privateer again.
 The French captured her in mid-1805 and sent her into Guadeloupe.

 Robert

 Perrotin & Son commissioned Robert in Nantes in February 1793; on 15 February Captain François-Marie Pied acquired the 8th letter of marque for the war with England issued at Nantes.

 She recaptured two French vessels while on her first cruise.
 One was the East Indiaman Trajan, Captain Joseph Boudel, which was coming from Pondicherry.
 Thetis had captured her.
 Robert sent her into Bordeaux.
 The other vessel was Titus, which an English privateer had captured.
 Robert sent her too into Bordeaux, where her cargo was sold.

 Captain Jacques Moreau replaced Boudel.
 Robert sailed from Bordeaux on 3 June.
 It was on this cruise that the British captured her.

 The frigate HMS Syren, Captain John Manley, captured Robert on 13 June 1793 in the Bay of Biscay after a chase of 28 hours.
 One report gave Robert 22 guns and a complement of 200 men, but all other reports trimmed this to 16 carriage and eight swivel guns, and 170 men.
 Robert had been out three days from Bordeaux, had captured nothing.